jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 <img src="assets/teleport3.png" alt="teleport3" height="180"/>
 </div>

 The outputs of the two measurements are now shown as qubits but, because they are measurement results, they can only be in the state $\ket{0}$ or $\ket{1}$, corresponding to the classical bits 0 and 1.
 So the qubits are only conveying classical information.
 Because they are now qubits, the conditional application of X and Z gates can be replaced by quantum CX and CZ gates as shown in the circuit.

-This illustrates the [principle introduced above](#using-qubits-as-bits) that quantum operations that are conditional on a classical bit (e.g. the outcome of a preceding measurement) may be replaced by quantum conditional (controlled) operations that are dependent on a qubit.
+The final gate in this circuit is a controlled-Z (CZ) gate.

 Next, the [Principle of Deferred Measurement](#principle-of-deferred-measurement) may be used to move the two measurements to the end of the circuit, as follows: